 - Honey to taste (optional)

-*The Ayurvedic Breakfast Spices can be replaced with a blend of ground cinnamon, ginger, cardamom, nutmeg, turmeric and cloves.
+*The Ayurvedic Breakfast Spices can be replaced with 1 tablespoon of ground cinnamon, 1/2 teaspoon ginger, 1/8 teaspoon cardamom, 1/8 teaspoon turmeric, and a large pinch of nutmeg and clove powder.

-2. Reduce the heat to low/simmer and add in the quinoa, ghee, Breakfast Spices, cinnamon sticks, salt and saffron.
+4. Once hot, reduce the heat to a low simmer and add in the quinoa, ghee, breakfast spices, cinnamon sticks, salt, and soaked saffron (plus soaking water).
 Stir well until the spices are fully dissolved.

-3. Cover leaving a slight crack in the lid and cook on a low/simmer heat for 40 minutes.
-Stir every 10-15 minutes.
+5. Cover the pan, leaving a slight crack in the lid, and cook on a low simmer for 40 minutes.
+Stir every 10 to 15 minutes.

-4. At 40 minutes, check the consistency of the pudding.
+6. At 40 minutes, check the consistency of the pudding.
 The quinoa should be very soft and well cooked.
 The dish itself should be soupy with a small amount of extra liquid.
-If it is overly soupy continue to simmer for 5-10 minutes, checking every minute or two.
+If it is overly soupy continue to simmer for 5 to 10 minutes, checking and stirring every minute or two.

-6. If you wish to add a bit more sweetness add in the honey to taste AFTER the pudding has cooled to about 100 degrees or so*.
+8. If you wish to add a bit more sweetness add in the honey to taste AFTER the kheer has cooled to about 110 degrees or so*.
 Serve in small dishes and garnish with a small sprinkle of cinnamon.

-*Honey should never be cooked or heated over 108 degrees.
-When heated the honey changes its molecular structure and becomes toxic and undigestible to the body.
+*Honey should never be cooked or heated over 110 degrees.
+When heated the honey changes its molecular structure and becomes toxic and indigestible to the body.

-7. Eat, sit, share and enjoy in good company!
+9. Eat, sit, share, and enjoy in good company!

-1. Place the desired amount of quinoa pudding in a small sauce pan.
-Add in a generous splash of milk (or small amount of water for Kapha types).
+1. Place the desired amount of quinoa pudding in a small saucepan.
+Add in a generous splash of milk (or a small amount of water for Kapha types).
 Stir well.

-2. Turn the heat on to a low/simmer setting and cover.
-Heat here for 7-10 minutes, stirring every 2-3 minutes.
+2. Turn the heat to a low simmer setting and cover.
+Heat here for 7 to 10 minutes, stirring every 2-3 minutes.

 3. Add in any extras if desired after the heating is complete.